Life Is Crazy Story

 “Then, when my wife hit me with the divorce papers and said that I was a lousy husband, I had to face the truth.
 I am the bad guy.”
 Tears filled Jack’s eyes.
 “And you know, I’ve been lying to myself, crazy-like, because I honestly didn’t think I was so bad.
 Sure, I made mistakes.
 Messed up plenty!
 Should have seen my chemistry labs.
 How I didn’t blow up the whole school, I’ll never know.”
 Jack shook his head, misery in his dark brown eyes.
 “After I found my wife sleeping with my best friend—Roland” his gaze shifting as he muttered the profane name, “I ran off to the wilderness for a while.”
 A far-off expression was warmed by a gentle smile.
 “I managed to free this squawking blue jay from a twine that had got wrapped around its leg, and I helped a bickering couple keep from starving to death before their big family meet-up.
 And then, there was this old guy… Said that even if you can’t help yourself, you can always help someone.
 So, I went home again.
 Determined.
 I was going to be a better person.
 But…”

 Dr. Burns’ ears perked up.
-“What do you do for this kid?
+“How do you help this kid?
 You’re not a therapist on the side, are you?”
-He tried to soften the accusation with a non-accusatory grin.
+He tried to soften the accusation with a friendly grin.

 Waving the phone like a flag in high wind, Jack pantomimed his denial.
 “Not at all.
 I’m just a guy who drinks coffee and listens to stories without saying too much.
 This kid is figuring things out for himself.
 He knows he needs to stay away from his druggie pals, but he gets lonely.
 And sometimes…”